 Just like temperature, pressure can be measured by different scales, and there are absolute scales for both properties as well.
 In an ideal vacuum, the absolute pressure reaches zero.
 This way, there are no molecules in the space to exert pressure.
 Therefore, it is impossible to achieve negative absolute pressure.

-The matter becomes much more complicated when we consider relative measurements of pressure.
-There is a lot of confusion—and sometimes even divergence—when it comes to the terminology.
-It is also common for different software programs to recommend the interpretation of their measurements of pressure in divergent ways.
+Things become much more complicated when we consider relative measurements of pressure.
+There is a lot of confusion when it comes to the terminology.
+It is also common for different software programs to recommend the interpretation of their measurements of pressure in contrasting ways.
 We’ll talk about how that works with SimScale in a bit.

 There are many different relative pressure measurements.
 The first and most common example is called gauge pressure, which is achieved when measuring pressures relative to the atmospheric pressure.
 It is also commonly called barometric pressure.
 It follows then that a conversion from gauge pressure to absolute pressure is obtained by adding it to the atmospheric pressure: